jeremypbeasley/canlis_j/studio.markdown

     url: "/uploads/20241117_canlis_NWSS4036_web.jpg"
   is_collection:
   items:
-- title: The Black Kampelli Wine Cradle
+- title: The Canlis Wine Cradle
   desc: Designed by our sommeliers as the perfect vessel both to carry and showcase
     a delicate bottle, this cradle, made of steel, brass and Kampelli leather, is the workhorse of our dining room floor.
 It also works for showcasing that favorite